-Akamai Technologies, Inc. (the "Company") provides cloud services for delivering, optimizing and securing online content and business applications.
-The Company's globally-distributed platform comprises approximately 190,000 servers in over 1,400 networks in more than 110 countries.
+Akamai Technologies, Inc. (the "Company") provides cloud services for delivering, optimizing and securing content and business applications over the Internet.
+The Company's globally-distributed platform comprises over 216,000 servers in more than 1,500 networks in approximately 120 countries.
 The Company was incorporated in Delaware in 1998 and is headquartered in Cambridge, Massachusetts.
-The Company currently operates in one industry segment: providing services for delivering, optimizing and securing online content and business applications over the Internet.
+The Company currently operates in one industry segment: providing cloud services for delivering, optimizing and securing content and business applications over the Internet.